izenynn/libasm/README.md

 ## Info

-The aim of this project is to get familiar with assembly language by reconding a few libc functions for MACOS.
+The aim of this project is to get familiar with assembly language by reconding a few libc functions for MACOS x86_64 assembly.

 - Status: finished
 - Result: 100%
-- Observations: macho64 nasm assembly
+- Observations: for macho64 nasm

 *developed by: [izenynn](https://github.com/izenynn)*

-## Functions
+## List of functions

 | <!-- -->    | <!-- -->     |
 | ----------- | ------------ |